ilyasergey/YSC4231/source/week-05-monitors.rst

 * **Answer**: Called within a thread ``this.synchronized`` would refer to the closest enclosing object, i.e., the thread instance itself.
   Since those are different for different threads, the access to the counter would not be synchronised.
-This is why we insted synchronise via the monitor associated with the global singleton object ``CountIntrinsicMonitor``.
+This is why we instead synchronise via the monitor associated with the global singleton object ``CountIntrinsicMonitor``.